Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 We'll start with the `render` method, then handle the parts I said earlier would look repetitive.

-{crop-start: 102, crop-end: 137, format: javascript, line-numbers: false}
+{crop-start: 102, crop-end: 137, format: javascript, line-numbers: off}
 ![Adding two more rows to Controls](code_samples/es6v2/components/Controls/index.js)

 Ok, this part is plenty repetitive, too.